FriendsOfSymfony/FOSHttpCacheBundle/README.md

 ));
 ```

-3. Add this bundle to your application's kernel:
+STEP 3: Add this bundle to your application's kernel:

 ``` php
 // application/ApplicationKernel.php